Five tips for up-selling in your small business

 Update your clients

 Many of your clients are likely to know you for the specific things they buy from you.
-You’re likely to be fixed in their minds as “the firm that does X for us”, so it’s a good idea to regularly update all your clients about what you offer.
+You’re likely to be fixed in their minds as “the firm that does X for us”, so it’s a good idea to update all your clients about what you offer regularly.
 You could consider an email newsletter, telling them about new products and services and even details of successful projects you’ve done for other clients.